bright/new-www/content/blog/10-most-common-psychological-games-at-work.md

 * getting praise you don’t deserve,
 * feeding on popularity and other people’s attention.

-**The misfortune of these winnings is that they often result in arousing negative feelings in others.** Usually people you work with or live with.
+The misfortune of the winning is that it often involves arousing negative feelings in others.

 ## **how did it start?**